afranche/afranche/README.md

 my best to put my skills to use in those domains.
 I also draw and make music from times to times otherwise.

-I strive to open an educational Youtube channel on automotive engines related topics but mainly to become a polyglot infosec engineer.
+I strive to open an educational Youtube channel on automotive engines related topics and to help bringing open hardware to the automotive world.
+But my main goal is to become a polyglot infosec engineer.

 # 🎨 Non-code skills and hobbies